First or second time running? This basic half-marathon training schedule will walk you through every single day of training

 If you're a true running first-timer, follow the (A) time periods; if you've been hitting the pavement a couple times a week, go for the (B) options.

 FYI: The number to the left of the "/" indicates the length of time (in minutes) to run, while the number to the right of the "/" indicates the length of time (in minutes) to walk.
 For example, the (A) workout for the first week of the schedule reads 3/2, which means you should run for 3 minutes, walk for 2 minutes.
-The workouts for running on Mondays and Wednesdays are time based.
+The workouts for running on Mondays and Wednesdays are time-based.
 For example, Monday of the first week reads 30 - 36 minutes.
 If you're following the (A) schedule, you'd run-walk for 30 minutes; if you're doing the (B) plan, you'd run-walk for 36 minutes.The mileage listed is the max distance you should go, so for Monday of Week 1, you'd run/walk for three miles or 30/36 minutes, whichever comes first.
+(Need some inspo?
+In just five years, this woman went from running one mile to running ultra-marathons.)

 How to Read the Workout Key